mittelmark/tclmain/doc/tclmain.md

 ```

 You can see, that we can  combine  package  code and  application  code easily
 within  the same file.
-However  to install  both  functionalities  we have to
+However  to install  both  functionalities on our system we have to
 create at least two  separate  files, one for the package code and one for the
 application code where the first code goes into files in a folder belonging to
 the Tcl library  paths, the latter, the  application  code, is going to a file
 located in a folder belonging to the PATH variable.
 Although it would be still
 possible to execute the file directly without this split, but only if the user
 would know where in all the Tcl library  folders is the  application  code is
 located.
+If we move the file to a folder  belonging  to the PATH  variable  we
+could in contrast not use it as a Tcl package.

-Python  programmers  can  avoid  this  split by  placing a file  `__main__.py`
+Python  programmers  have a  workaround  for this  situation.
+They can  avoid
+this  problem by  placing a file  `__main__.py`
-directly within the package and placing the application code therein.
+directly within the package and adding the application code therein.
 The user
 can then execute this file by writing  `python -m pkgname` in the terminal.
 To
 given an  example  just call  `python3 -m pip` in your  terminal  and you have
 access to the Python  package  manager.
 On my machine  currently are 80 Python
 packages installed which provide these `__main__.py` files.

 Aim: The goal of the tclmain  application is to provide the Tcl package  code and
 the application utilizing the package code within the package code itself.
 Users should
 be then able to call the  application  even  without  an  installation  of the
 application  code in folders belonging to the PATH  variable.
 The  application